duyenan0503/equity_backtest/README.md

 **`closeSupport`**: The current bar's low must be within 1.5 × ATR of the nearest support level, and the candle body must remain above the support.

-**Note:** The current implementation has a fallback condition (or len(rr) >= 1) that triggers a sell signal whenever any resistance level exists in the lookback window, regardless of proximity.
-This unintentionally loosens the resistance filter.

 **4. Execution Rules**

 Trades are executed at market open the candle **after** the signal fires.
-No pyramiding — a new position is only opened when flat (`not self.position`).
+No pyramiding — a new position is only opened when flat (not self.position).

 - **Entry:** Market order (both directions)
 - **Stop-Loss (Long):** Close - 1.0 × ATR